 As child, I had no choice.
 My parents scheduled my dental appointments and made sure I went to them.
 As an adult, my dental check-ups became less frequent.
 When I did go to the dentist, the same feelings of panic I felt in your office that day returned.
 So, I avoided going to the dentist.
 Years passed between my appointments.

-Then last year, I couldn’t avoid it anymore.
+Then last year, I couldn’t avoid it anymore and i started reading electric toothbrush reviews.
 My “dental bill” for all those years of phobic avoidance came due.
 A toothache drove me to the dentist, which was difficult enough for me as it was.
 Then my worst fears were realized.
 I needed a root canal.

 The dentist’s receptionist was probably the least sympathetic person I could have dealt with at that time.
 At least, that’s what I picked up from her.
 She was disdainful the entire time she handled my referral to the endodontist, as though she had no sympathy for me, having come in for an emergency appointment that I obviously “brought on myself,” in her eyes.